dougalrm/aider-patterns-wow/data/docs/anyone_can_demonstrate_leadership_qualities.md

 ### Continuous Improvement

 Striving to improve our processes enables us to work more effectively.
-This can be done at all levels, whether personal, team, or at Schroders as a whole.
+This can be done at all levels, whether personal, team, or in your organisation as a whole.
 Helping to improve our ways of working is a fantastic way to contribute.
 As you look to improve the things around you, consider what checkpoints you can put in place to see if there is positive change.

 ### Feedback

 Giving and receiving feedback is a skill that takes time to develop.
 We all want to be told when we are doing something well.
 However, accepting we have not done something so well can be more challenging.
 Asking for and welcoming feedback allows personal growth.
 Look for opportunities to make giving and receiving feedback commonplace.

-Central HR has also produced guidance around feedback including a video featuring Peter Harrison on '[**The Power of Feedback** (opens new browser tab)](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/9gnxDq0wshct8hcJHaZKQ/c4143563-d964-4224-96a2-e268cc175cf2.aspx)' and how we can be better at giving and receiving feedback as colleagues.
+Central HR has also produced guidance around feedback including a video featuring Peter Harrison on '[**The Power of Feedback**](9gnxDq0wshct8hcJHaZKQ/c4143563-d964-4224-96a2-e268cc175cf2.aspx)' and how we can be better at giving and receiving feedback as colleagues.

 ### Visibility and Transparency